OllieRylance/2022-Gym-Activity-Analyser/README.md

 This file is filled by copying and pasting the raw google sheet of gym data that I have into a text document.
 This leads to data in line separated by tabs (\t).
 In both of the version of the document, the document is processed in the same way:
 - Splitting the lines by tabs (\t),
 - Knowing that (this is illustrated in the "google sheet example image.png"):
   - Every three columns (every three '\t's) is a new month of the sheet,
   - Every day is separated by a blank line followed by the date and type of day on one line,
--
+- Splitting information by days based on the information above,
+- Splitting days into a list of exercises containing an exercise name and information on the sets.

 ### "g.py" - Version 1